SoftwareONE-SAP/meteor-reactable/README.md

 }
 ```

 The class "reactable" is always included.
+An additional class of "loading" is added whilst the initial data set to display is being fetched so you can style based on it.

 **IMPORTANT** - Never modify `this.props`.
 It is Reacts immutable component properties.